rcrowe/Style-Guide-Sphinx/style-guide/source/php/comments.rst

      *
      */

-To parse the DocBlocks we will use `Apigen <http://apigen.org/>`_ and example of the parsed DocBlocks cab be found `here <http://api.nette.org/2.0/>`_.
+To parse the DocBlocks we will use `Apigen <http://apigen.org/>`_ an example of the parsed DocBlocks cab be found `here <http://api.nette.org/2.0/>`_.
 An example of DocBlocks::

     <?php